colonket/colonket.github.io/lab3.md

-# CS3353 Lab 3 - Eric Iniguez
+# CS3353 Lab 3 - Wireguard VPN

-## Wireguard VPN using Docker
+Written by Eric Iniguez

+The following is a tutorial describing the steps to create and connect to your own Wireguard VPN server using DigitalOcean's cloud infrastructure.

+Sensitive information has been obscured with black boxes in the screenshots.

 ## Step 1 - Create a DigitalOcean Account